Shapeaca/StartUp_CS260/README.md

 * On every page, I added a Title with the function of that page
 * On every page, I organized the content of the page with Header, Main, and Footer HTML elements
 * The login page, or index.html, is where the user will login.
 I added a username and password box.
 The user will need to login before they can play.
+* I also will display the user's username when they are logged in, in index.html (really login.html)
 * I built a leaderboard that will be updated with user data from the database.
 It will show each user's username, longest time, and number of attempts.
 * At the bottom of the leaderboard page I added a time and date, that will display the last time the leaderboard has been updated.
 This will be updated through websockets, everytime data is sent by a websocket connection.
 * On play.html I made a div element that will contain the future game.
 I also uploaded a temporary image to show kinda what the game will be like.